The secret to keeping veggies fresh

 How to store it: Place the head of broccoli in a ventilated bag (such as a perforated one or a plastic bag with the top left open) and keep in the refrigerator.

 How to store them: Place whole carrots in a ventilated bag with a damp paper towel, which keeps veggies from drying out.
-Store baby carrots in the baggie they come in.
+Store baby carrots in the baggie they came in.

 How long they last: Whole carrots: two to three weeks; baby carrots: about a month.
 A whitish color on baby carrots is a sign they’ve lost moisture.
-They’re still safe to eat; just rehydrate the sticks by placing them in water for a few minutes.
+They’re still safe to eat, they might just be a little dry.

 How to store it: Wrap the cauliflower in a dampened paper towel, then place it in a plastic bag in the fridge.